 Except it doesn’t work that way.

 Nowhere in Scripture are we commanded to “get people to pray the sinner’s prayer.”
-We were told to make disciples, and that is a far bigger business.
+We were told to make disciples, which is a far bigger business.
 It’s also harder, which accounts for our efforts to shortcut the process.
-We’re trying to go the Lord one better.
+We keep trying to go the Lord one better.

-After all, if convincing people to “pray this prayer” gets them into heaven and out of harm’s way (i.e., hell), then haven’t we done a good thing?
+Someone protests that if convincing people to “pray this prayer” gets them into heaven and out of harm’s way (i.e., hell), then haven’t we done a good thing?
 Answer: if it would, then we have.
-But if it works, wouldn’t the Lord have told us to do it that way?
+But if that’s how it works, wouldn’t the Lord have told us to do it that way?

-We must beware of trying to improve on the Lord’s methods.
+We must careful of trying to improve on the Lord’s methods.

 So many ways to manipulate…

-I was a young minister, preparing to head to seminary, and so for a few months, served Central Baptist Church in Tarrant City, Alabama, as their assistant pastor.
+I was a young minister, a few months prior to heading to seminary, and the assistant pastor of Central Baptist Church in Tarrant City, Alabama.
 I sat in the choir the week of revival led by an evangelist by the name of Harry Trover.
 He seemed nice enough and his sermons were acceptable, as I recall.
 But there was something about him….

-He had a scheme to get people “down the aisles.”
-Each night, his sermon lasted only 15 minutes or so.
-Then, the invitation lasted another 15 to 20 minutes.
-Here’s why….
+The evangelist had a scheme to get people “down the aisles.”
+Each night, his sermon lasted only 15 minutes.
+The invitation which followed lasted another 15 to 20 minutes.
+Here’s what he did…